lucas-zimerman/LineChartXamarinForms/README.md

 This is still a Work in Progress project, but you can already see the early concept of it on the UWP platform

 DEMO: https://www.youtube.com/watch?v=uRZZWm5MfTI

+TO BE DONE: Being able to view the Data acording to the position that you clicked AND show/hide lines.